skyflowapi/skyflow-js/README.md

 - PATCH
 - DELETE

-**pathParams, queryParams, requestHeader, requestBody** are the JSON objects that will be sent through the gateway integration url.
+**pathParams, queryParams, requestHeader, requestBody** are the JSON objects that will be sent through the Connection integration url.

 The values in the above parameters can contain collect elements, reveal elements or actual values.
 When elements are provided inplace of values, they get replaced with the value entered in the collect elements or value present in the reveal elements

 **responseBody**:
 It is a JSON object that specifies where to render the response in the UI.
 The values in the responseBody can contain collect elements or reveal elements.

-Sample use-cases on using invokeGateway():
+Sample use-cases on using invokeConnection():

 ###  Sample use-case 1: